 I tend to divide spending up into four categories.
 From best to worst they are: investments, items of enduring value, ephemeral items, and recurring monthly expenses.

 Investments include not only stocks and bonds and such, but also anything that can help you earn money.
-Tools are an investment, as are a classes.
+Tools are investments, as are a classes.
 I just bought two books that I'm reading before a possible job interview--they're an investment.
 Some investments may not pay off, but even unsuccessful investments are still investments.

 Items of enduring value are anything that you're not going to have to replace anytime soon.
 This is kind of a sliding scale.
 I bought my bicycle in 1984 and it's still in nearly perfect condition--definitely an enduring value.
 My iPod I bought in 2005 and it's still got a couple years of use, I hope, so it's somewhat enduring.
 Clothes and shoes are not necessarily enduring, but can be.
 All these items raise your standard of living for as long as they last.